Telephone: +44 (0)24 761 50586

 I. Political Economy of Institutions and Policymaking

-Ideas versus Interests (with Dani Rodrik) April 2016
+Political Economy of Ideas (with Dani Rodrik) April 2018

 We develop a conceptual framework to highlight the role of ideas as a catalyst for policy and institutional change, making an explicit distinction between ideas and vested interests.
 We show how ideas and interests make separate contributions to the determination of policy, as well as how they feed into each other.
 We distinguish between two kinds of ideational politics -- the battle among different worldviews on the efficacy of policy (worldview politics) versus the politics of victimhood, pride and identity salience (identity politics).
 Political entrepreneurs discover identity and policy 'memes' (narratives, cues, framing) that shifts beliefs about how the world works or a person's belief of who he is (i.e. identity).
 Our framework identifies a complementarity between worldview politics and identity politics and illustrates how they may reinforce each other.
 In particular, an increase in identity polarization may be associated with a shift in views about how the world works.
 Furthermore, an increase in income inequality is likely to result in a greater incidence of ideational politics.

 In doing so the paper integrates the Keynes-Hayek perspective on the importance of ideas with the currently more fashionable Stigler-Becker (interests only) approach to political economy.

 Erasing Ethnicity?
 Propaganda and Nation Building in Rwanda (with Arthur Blouin) conditional acceptance Journal of Political Economy (2018)